dougdyson/polylog/README.md

 ## the problem
 Traditional lecture style delivery is not well suited for online learning.
-* Cohort sizes are limited by current video services
+* Cohort sizes are limited by current video services and bandwidth
 * Keeping everyone on track can be challenging
 * Monitoring participation is difficult
 * Gauging comprehension is difficult